Percy Jackson (film series)

 Percy Jackson & the Olympians (also known as Percy Jackson) is a two-film series based on the novel series of the same name by the author Rick Riordan.
 The series was distributed by 20th Century Fox, produced by 1492 Pictures and consists of two installments.
 The first film, Percy Jackson & the Olympians: The Lightning Thief (2010), was directed by Chris Columbus and was released on February 12, 2010.
 The second installment, Percy Jackson: Sea of Monsters, was originally intended to be released in March 2013 but was instead pushed back to August 7, 2013, and was directed by Thor Freudenthal.
 While the film series was intended to match the five novel book series, and the second film laid the foundation for a third film, further films were never produced.
 The shortened series in total grossed nearly $430 million at the worldwide box office.
+A reboot television series premiered on Disney+ in December 2023.

 The films follow the adventures of demigod Percy Jackson and his comrades at the demigod training ground of Camp Half-Blood.
 In the first film, Percy must go on a quest to save his mother from the underworld and prove his innocence when he is accused of stealing lightning from Zeus.
-The second film revolves around Percy’s escapades as he must retrieve the legendary Golden Fleece from the Sea of Monsters, or the Bermuda triangle, which is the only thing that will save the camp from the forces of darkness.
+The second film revolves around Percy's escapades as he must retrieve the legendary Golden Fleece from the Sea of Monsters, or the Bermuda Triangle, which is the only thing that will save the camp from the forces of darkness.

 Films

 Percy Jackson & the Olympians: The Lightning Thief (2010)

 In June 2004, 20th Century Fox acquired feature film rights to the book.
 In April 2007, director Chris Columbus was hired to helm the project.
 Filming began in April 2009 in Vancouver.
 The film was released on February 12, 2010.
 It was met with mixed reviews upon release and was a commercial success, grossing almost $227 million at the worldwide box office against a budget of $95 million.
-The plot revolves around a twelve-year-old Percy Jackson who discovers that he is the son of Poseidon, Greek God of the sea, and goes to Camp Half-Blood, a training camp for demigods, the half mortal children of Greek gods.
+The plot revolves around a sixteen-year-old Percy Jackson who discovers that he is the son of Poseidon, Greek God of the sea, and goes to Camp Half-Blood, a training camp for demigods, the half mortal children of Greek gods.
 When Percy's mom is kidnapped by Hades, and Percy is accused of stealing Zeus' lightning bolt, Percy and his friends go on a quest to rescue his mom from the underworld, leading them across America to find Persephone's pearls, while proving that Percy is not the lightning thief and is innocent.